Comments on the de Sitter Double Cone: Introduction

 \section{Introduction}

 Does time exist forever in our universe?

 Or, to phrase it differently, is there a perfect clock in de Sitter space that can function eternally?
 Let's consider the situation that a perfect clock runs for a duration $\mathcal{T}$ in de Sitter space dS$_D$.
-Being a perfect clock means the state $|\mathcal{T}\rangle$ of the clock at different times should be orthogonal, namely the return amplitude should be zero: \be \Tr_{\text{clock}} e^{\i \mathcal{E} \mathcal{T}}=\int \d \mathcal{T}_0\langle \mathcal{T}|0\rangle=\delta(\mathcal{T})\times \int \d \mathcal{T}_0. \ee Nevertheless, when we put the clock into the de Sitter space, then the finite entropy $S_{\text{dS}}$ of the de Sitter horizon suggests that such behavior cannot persist forever\cite{Dyson:2002pf,Goheer:2002vf}, due to the discreteness of the spectrum.
+Being a perfect clock means the state $|\mathcal{T}\rangle$ of the clock at different times should be orthogonal, namely the return amplitude should be zero: \be \Tr_{\text{clock}} e^{\i \mathcal{E} \mathcal{T}}=\int \d \mathcal{T}_0\langle \mathcal{T}|0\rangle=\delta(\mathcal{T})\times \int \d \mathcal{T}_0, \ee where $\mathcal{E}$ is defined later to be the energy of the clock.
+Nevertheless, when we put the clock into the de Sitter space, then the finite entropy $S_{\text{dS}}$ of the de Sitter horizon suggests that such behavior cannot persist forever\cite{Dyson:2002pf,Goheer:2002vf}, due to the discreteness of the spectrum.
 While the existence of a precise microscopic description for the de Sitter static patch remains an open question, it is worthwhile to ask whether general relativity in de Sitter space itself inherently prevents the existence of an ideal clock.

 In this letter, we argue that such a mechanism arises naturally within de Sitter geometry.
 Specifically, we generalize the double cone geometry \cite{Saad:2018bqo,Chen:2023hra}, originally introduced by Saad, Shenker, and Stanford in the context of black hole systems, to de Sitter space.
 By considering two clocks evolving in opposite directions, placed on opposite sides of the de Sitter static patch, we construct a quotient of de Sitter space with respect to a suitably modified boost Killing vector (see Fig.~\ref{fig:DC}).
 The resulting geometry introduces nonperturbative corrections (of order $e^{-2 S_{\text{dS}}}$) to the return probability of the system over the clock evolution time $\mathcal{T}$ before the Heisenberg time $e^{ S_{\text{dS}}}$.